ibizaman/blog/posts/2023-12-11-investigate-nextcloud-slowness-part-2.markdown

 Secondly, the subsequent HTTP call (which we didn't see in the profile) will try to contact my OnlyOffice service using my public IP address instead of the private IP directly.
 This means at least more hops and so an increased response time.
-Actually, the router is smart and realizes the public IP is its own so the request won't actually go out to the internet thanks to [NAT hairpinning][21].
+Actually, the router is smart and realizes the IP I want to reach is its own public IP so the request won't actually go out to the internet thanks to [NAT hairpinning][21].
 Here it's helping us a bit but it [bit me previously][22].

 [21]: https://en.m.wikipedia.org/wiki/Network_address_translation#NAT_hairpinning
 [22]: https://blog.tiserbox.com/posts/2023-08-12-what's-up-with-nextcloud-webdav-slowness.html#the-issue-was-seemingly-unrelated